China–Japan relations: 2010s

-COVID-19 pandemic (2019-present)
+2020s

-China-Japanese relations have experienced a thaw due to novel coronavirus outbreak (2019-present) that emerged from Wuhan, with an ancient line of a poem by a Japanese emperor to a Chinese monk that inspired the latter to spread Buddhism to Japan: "Even though we live in different places, we live under the same sky" being tweeted out by government officials and with the stanza posted on the sides of boxes of face masks sent as aid to China.
+Sino-Japanese relations have experienced a thaw due to novel coronavirus outbreak.
+On 15 January 2020, Japan has confirmed the first case of novel coronavirus, first identified in Haneda Airport in Tokyo that emerge from Wuhan.
+With an ancient line of a poem by a Japanese emperor to a Chinese monk that inspired the latter to spread Buddhism to Japan: "Even though we live in different places, we live under the same sky" being tweeted out by government officials and with the stanza posted on the sides of boxes of face masks sent as aid to China.
 Japan's private sector has donated over 3 million face masks along with $6.3 million in monetary donation.
-China's Foreign Minister Geng Shuang lauded Japan for their support.
+China's Foreign Minister spokesperson Geng Shuang lauded Japan for their support.

 Amidst the spread of COVID-19 pandemic in Japan, China responded in kind by donating 12,500 COVID-19 test kits in aid to Japan after reports that the country was running low on test kits, with a Chinese Foreign Ministry spokesperson saying in Japanese that "China and Japan are neighboring countries separated by only a narrow strip of water.
-There are no borders in fight against the spread of virus."

-Japan also donated 1.24 million doses of COVID-19 vaccines to Taiwan on 4 June 2021.
-This prompted a wave of gratitude from Taiwanese people, whereas the Chinese Communist Party condemned Japan's move.
+Although there are no borders in fight against the spread of virus."
+As of 4 June 2021, Japan also donated 1.24 million doses of COVID-19 vaccines to Taiwan.
+This prompted a wave of gratitude from Taiwanese people, whereas the Chinese foreign ministry condemned Japan's move.

-Chinese missiles in Japan's EEZ
+On 2 December 2021, the Chinese Ministry of Foreign Affairs announced that it had summoned Japan's ambassador in Beijing, Hideo Tarumi, over remarks made by former Japanese Prime Minister Shinzo Abe on 1 December 2021 in support of Taiwan.
+In comments attributed to Chinese Deputy Foreign Minister.
+Hua Chunying, Beijing said Tokyo's envoy had been summoned over Abe's "irresponsible" remarks which presented a "brutal intervention" in China's internal affairs.
+On 28 December 2021, both Japan and China agreed to set up a military hotline to defuse potential crises over disputed islands and the Taiwan Strait.

-On August 4, 2022, following 2022 visit by Nancy Pelosi to Taiwan, China conducted “precision missile strikes” in the ocean near Taiwan of which 5 missiles landed in Japan's Exclusive Economic Zone.
-Japanese Defense Minister Nobuo Kishi protested the missiles as “serious threats to Japan’s national security and the safety of the Japanese people.”
+On August 4, 2022, during U.S. Speaker Nancy Pelosi's visit to Taiwan, China conducted "precision missile strikes" in the ocean near Taiwan of which 5 missiles landed in Japan's Exclusive Economic Zone.
+Japanese Defense Minister Nobuo Kishi protested the missiles as "serious threats to Japan's national security and the safety of the Japanese people."
+China announced a ban on Japanese seafood imports following the 2023 Fukushima wastewater release, which remains a point of contention.
+In October 2023, Japan announced that it would expand anti-dumping duties on certain Chinese products, including exports via third countries, in an effort to counteract Chinese overproduction.